MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-inventory-valuation.md

 ms.date: 06/08/2021
 ms.author: edupont
 ---
-# Design Details: Inventory Valuation
+# <a name="design-details-inventory-valuation" />Design Details: Inventory Valuation
 Inventory valuation is the determination of the cost that is assigned to an inventory item, as expressed by the following equation.

 Ending inventory = beginning inventory + net purchases – cost of goods sold